omsinf/hkoll-demo/README.md

 To generate a more readable HTML version of the collation result, [run XSLT transformation](#run-xslt-transformation).

+#### Troubleshooting

+##### »Invalid character« exception (Windows)

+Problem:
+Hkoll starts, but fails with `invalid character` error message.

+Possible fix:
+Run `chcp 65001` in your console before running Hkoll.

+Background:
+Probably your console’s code page does not support all characters printed by Hkoll.
+You can check the current code page by running `chcp`: if it is not 65001, this may be the error cause.
+The command `chcp 65001` sets it to the UTF-8 equivalent and should solve the problem.
+(Version 1.9.0 addresses this problem.)

 ### Run XSLT transformation

+Choose one of the following two solutions.

-#### Based on Java (recommended for non-geeks)
+#### Based on Java

+Prerequisites:
-You need Java installed on your computer.
-This is usually the case.
+- You need Java installed on your computer.
+- You have Saxon available.
+Therefore:
   1. Download the latest Saxon HE release from https://github.com/Saxonica/Saxon-HE/tree/main/12/Java (Mai 1st, 2024: `SaxonHE12-4J.zip`).
   2. Unzip the downloaded archive and copy `saxon-he-12-4.jar` (or the newer version you downloaded) somewhere on your computer, then get the path of the file (e.g. `C:/Users/<your-name>/Desktop/saxon-he-12-4.jar`).
+  3. Store the path of the Saxon JAR in a new environment variable `SAXON_JAR`.

+How-to:

-3. Open a terminal/shell/console at `<path/to>/hkoll-demo`.
+1. Open a terminal/shell/console at `<path/to>/hkoll-demo`.
-4. Run `java -cp <path/to>/saxon-he-12-4.jar net.sf.saxon.Transform -t -xi -s:output/<division>.xml -xsl:xsl/simple.xsl -o:output/test.html`.
-In `-s` (source parameter: what XML file to take as input), replace `<division>` with `abstract`, `catull` or `dante`.
+2. Run `java -cp <path/to>/saxon-he-12-4.jar net.sf.saxon.Transform -t -xi -s:output/<division>.xml -xsl:xsl/simple.xsl -o:output/test.html`.
+In `-s` (source parameter: what XML file to take as input), replace `<division>` with `abstract`, `catullus` or `dante`.
-1. Wait, then find the generated file in `<path/to>/hkoll-demo/output` (unless you changed the `-o` output parameter, it is `test.html`).
+3. Wait, then find the generated file in `<path/to>/hkoll-demo/output` (unless you changed the `-o` output parameter, it is `test.html`).

 #### Based on npm (node package manager)